light bulb moment - about how to get things done

 • Use labels or tabs on folders, making it easy for you or co-workers to identify.

-When you’re working from home, it can be tempting to start work in your pajamas.
+Additionally, when you’re working from home, it can be tempting to start work in your pajamas.
 However, if you want to stay productive and accomplish more, a dedicated workspace that is clean and organized is essential.
-That includes having all of your tools and supplies at hand—and away from the sink or refrigerator!
-You also need a comfortable place to sit while working (be it at a desk or on the couch with a laptop) as well as an office in which there are no distractions (e.g., loud noises).
-If possible, choose a room that has sufficient natural light—this will help keep you awake so that the workday doesn’t end too early!
+That includes having all your tools and supplies at hand away from the sink or refrigerator!
+You also need a comfortable place to sit while working (at a desk or on the couch with a laptop) and an office without distractions (e.g., loud noises).
+Choose a room with sufficient natural light if possible—this will help keep you awake so the workday doesn’t end too early!

-One of the most effective ways to boost your productivity and do more is to become an early riser.
-The earlier you wake up in the morning, the more time you will have to accomplish your goals before the day ends.
+Becoming an early riser is one of the most effective ways to boost your productivity and do more.
+The earlier you wake up, the more time you will have to accomplish your goals before the day ends.

 Here are some tips for becoming an early riser: